 Smarter, Not Harder: The Fast Casual Motto

 Within the last two decades, there’s been a quiet shift within the restaurant industry, and it’s upending the way that people experience meals away from home.
-Prior to the early 2000s, most Americans dined out in one of two primary forms—the casual dining experience (think TGI Fridays, the Cheesecake Factory, and Macaroni Grill) or your fast food staples, such as McDonald’s, Taco Bell, and KFC.
+Prior to the early 2000s, most Australians out in one of two primary forms—the casual dining experience (think the local pub, The Hogs Breath and the Hard Rock Cafe) or your fast food staples, such as McDonald’s, Taco Bell, and KFC.
 However, starting around 1999, some new players made inroads to chip away at those models and ever since fast casual became the fast growing segment in the restaurant industry.

 There’s plenty of evidence and anecdotes driving this trend: a renewed appreciation for sustainable ingredients, the notion that convenience doesn’t inherently mean quality is off the table, and a desire for an experience that truly understands the preferences of its customers.

 Why now?
 This can’t just be a phenomenon driven by Millennials as so many trite statements portend.
 Surely Boomers and Gen X had their own appreciation for quality food and a great experience, right?

 Perhaps the reason as to why now is the same reason behind the why now of every single industry—the rise of better technology.
 As many metro areas across Western cultures begin to see “peak restaurant,” competition has become increasingly fierce, many costs categories are rising, and antiquated technology isn’t helping the old guard.